fasiha/ebisu/README.md

 - `predictRecall` gives the current recall probability for a given fact.
 - `updateRecall` adjusts the belief about future recall probability given a quiz result.

-Behind these two simple functions (plus a couple of additional helpful utilities), Ebisu is using a simple yet powerful model of forgetting founded on Bayesian statistics.
+Behind these two simple functions, Ebisu is using a simple yet powerful model of forgetting founded on Bayesian statistics.

 With this system, quiz applications can hopefully move away from “daily review piles” caused by less flexible scheduling algorithms.
 For instance, a student might have only five minutes to study today—an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.
 Apps can also provide an infinite stream of quizzes (nightmare!) for students that are cramming: Ebisu intelligently updates its estimate of memory even when over-reviewing.